davidgundry/MathsForCS/_course/descriptive-statistics/statistics.md

 <a class="btn btn-primary" type="submit" onClick="checkAnswers('q1')">Check Answers</a>

+---

 ## Summary

 In this section we have been introduced to statistics.

+* You should know the meanings of the terms introduced above.

 In the next section we learn about [measures of central tendancy](../central-tendancy/).